-Advanced Placement Challenge Prerequisites: Biology and Chemistry I Grades: 11, 12 Description: Advanced Placement Biology is taught at the college level and is designed for the highly motivated student.
+Description: Advanced Placement Biology is taught at the college level and is designed for highly motivated students.
 This course will cover four "big ideas".
 1. The process of how evolution drives the diversity and unity of life.
 2. How biological systems utilize free energy and molecular building blocks to grow, to reproduce, and to maintain dynamic homeostasis.
 3. How living organisms store, retrieve, transmit, and respond to information essential to life processes.
 4. How biological systems interact, and these systems and their interactions possess complex properties.
 Laboratory work is a key component of the course.
 Students will be required to take the Advanced Placement exam.
 The cost of the exam will be covered by the school district.